Manon-Fouquet/manon-bricole-website/src/data/work/TERRE_algo.md

 title: "Market clearing algorithm for the European tertiary reserve"
 date: "2022-09-15"
 slug: "TERRE"
-summary: "Implementation and validation of the TERRE auction clearing algorithm"
+summary: "TERRE is the european platform for exchanging replacement reserves in Europe, following the Electricity Balancing guideline.
+I was involved in the implementation and validation of the TERRE auction clearing algorithm, a MILP/MIQ algorithm whose purpose is to provide an optimal selection of offers to satisfy TSO needs according to several criteria.
+I also developped a fallback heuristic in Java, in case the optimization failed.
+(MILP/ MIQP/ Mosel/ XPRESS/ Jenkins/ Java / Docker / RabbitMQ / MongoDB)"
 link: "https://www.entsoe.eu/network_codes/eb/terre/"
-picture: "../images/seattle.jpg"
+picture: "./images/TERRE.jpg"
 ---

+testBody